Unleash/unleash/website/docs/tutorials/app-demo-tutorial.md

 ## Unleash

-Next, we will need to switch over to our Unleash instance and create a project for the demo app, assign it to an environment (if more than one are setup) and create our feature toggles.
+Next, we will need to switch over to our Unleash instance and create a project for the demo app, assign it to an environment (if more than one are set up) and create our feature toggles.
 Then, we will create two API keys - one frontend, for our *client-side* feature toggles, and one backend, for our *server-side* toggles.

 Step by step: